oracle/cloudtestdrive/AppDev/helidon-k8s/ManualSetup/FullSetupFreeTier.md

 - A password pop-up will be displayed.
 Enter and confirm a password, this is used to encrypt some of the details. if you have a password manager let it generate a password for you if you like
 - Once your password is accepted and confirmed click the `Download` button
 - If you are asked what to do with the file make sure you chose the `Save file` option
-- The wallet file will start to download and the password pop-up will disapear and you'll be returned to the `Database connection` pop-up
+- The wallet file will start to download and the password pop-up will disappear and you'll be returned to the `Database connection` pop-up
 - Click `Close` on the `Database Connection` popup